TO PROSPECTIVE GRADUATE STUDENTS:

 - close mentoring for graduate students, both inside and outside formal coursework

-- a close-knit, mutually supportive graduate student community
+- a mutually supportive graduate student community

 - generous funding packages, with additional funds available for supplementary training and field research

 - an outstanding record of graduate student success in receiving external research grants in national and international competitions